-The famous Warren Buffet once said to “never depend on a single income, make an investment to create a second source”.
-His advice suggests that savings alone isn’t enough to keep your finances secure, but one of the best ways is to make your money work harder through investments.
+Warren Buffet once said: “Do not depend on a single income.
+Invest and create a second/third source of income”.
+His advice suggests that savings alone aren’t enough to keep your finances secure.
+Instead, one of the best ways to make your money work harder is through investing.

-However, the majority of CDS account holders in Malaysia are still between 46 and 55 years of age, which means despite the efforts being made to educate the younger generation on the benefits on investing, very few know how or even where to start.
+However, the majority of CDS account holders in Malaysia are those between the ages of 46 and 55 years, which means despite efforts being made to educate younger generations on the benefits of investing, very few know how or even where to start.
 It also points to the fact that many of the younger generation feel that they cannot afford to invest yet.

 If you’re new to investing, it can be challenging to figure out where to start and what sort of stocks to look out for.
-But if there’s another lesson to take from Buffet is, buying stocks that are undervalued is a key component to his value investing strategy.
+But if there’s another lesson to take from Buffet, it’s that buying stocks that are undervalued is a key component to his value investing strategy.

 How to find undervalued stocks

 The challenge is figuring out which stock is undervalued.
-Most of the time it’s done by looking at the underlying company’s financial statements and analysing its fundamentals, such as cash flow, return on assets, profit retention and capital management, to determine said stock’s intrinsic value.
-But there are different ways to calculate these different statements as well.
+Value investors typically look at a company’s financial statements and analyse its fundamentals, such as cash flow, return on assets, profit retention and capital management, to determine its stock’s intrinsic value.
+However, different investors have different valuation methodologies to calculate intrinsic value.

-Here are four ways you can use to determine if a stock is undervalued:
+Nevertheless, there are a few key indicators you can use to determine if a stock is undervalued:

 |Valuation||Best Used For||Calculation|

-Out of these four valuations, the most commonly used to figure out if a stock is undervalued P/E and dividend yield.
-Price over earning is used to indicate how far the stock price is compared to its earning.
-For example, a P/E of 5 means relatively, the stock price is 5x times of the company earning which means an investor will likely break even after 5 years given the same earning every year.
-If the valuation ends up being below 15, the stock is considered undervalued if its P/E is below 15.
+Out of these valuations, the most commonly used to figure out if a stock is undervalued is the P/E ratio.
+Price over earnings is used to indicate how far the stock price is compared to its earnings.
+For example, a P/E of five means that the stock price is 5x times the company earnings, which means an investor will likely break even after 5 years given the same earning every year.
+Generally, a stock is considered undervalued if its P/E is below 15.

-According to Jerry Lee, a research analyst from iFAST Capital Sdn Bhd, he suggests comparing the current P/E ratio of the market against the fair P/E ratio assigned to the particular market.
+Jerry Lee, a research analyst from iFAST Capital Sdn Bhd, suggests comparing the current P/E ratio of the market against the fair P/E ratio assigned to the particular market.
 Both earnings growth and dividend yield also play important roles in determining the level of attractiveness of a market.